Before you run tasks or plans in your environment, inspect them to determine what effect they have on your targets.

 You can run some tasks in no-operation mode (

-noop) to view changes without taking any action on your target nodes.
+noop) to view changes without taking any action on your targets.
 This way, you ensure the tasks perform as designed.
 If a task doesn't support no-operation mode, you get an error.

 bolt task run package name=vim action=install --noop -n example.com